 Insurance is important too, especially in aviation as having a small accident can cost into the thousands.
 We also look at the cost of your project as this will be substantial.
 Paint jobs aren't cheap, if you want the airplane to look as if it came straight from a showroom.

 By all means have your project insured.
-A special builder insurance doesn't cost that much anually and if anything happens during construction you have got that section covered.
+A special builder insurance doesn't cost that much annually and if anything happens during construction you have got that section covered too.
 Some companies have, if needed, a special financing or loan arrangement, this way you can be sure your project can and will be finished.
+Read more at our insurance section.

 When you aircraft is about to fly you can change your policy from build status to flying and be ready and insured when you start taxi trials and even the first flight.